-Such a program could not be worked out this year, but the idea can be saved for next year.
-We refer the matter to the Student Council.
+Such a program could not be worked out this year, but is idea can be saved for next year.
+We refer the matter to the idea can be saved for next year. the Student Council.
 SERVICE ABOVE ALL ELSE Many people who are vitally interested in the College have begun to wonder why they are to be deprived of the pleasure of attending the commercement exercises to be held in the College auditorium June 1.
 The auditorium will accommodate approximately 700 persons.
 Judging from past experiences we may safely predict that 1000 persons will be present at the exercises this year.
 Twice that number probably would attend if they were only assured of being able to hear the commencement address.
 This year Will Durant, nationally known author and lecturer, is to be the commencement speaker.
 Many undoubtedly would like to attend the exercises if for no other reason than to hear the address.
 Among those who must be turned away will be relatives and friends of the graduates who no doubt will feel they are being deprived of a pleasure which they have long anticipated.
 Can we turn these persons away without making a conscientious effort to accommodate them?
-As a partial solution of this problem, we suggest that provision be made for installing a temporary amplifying system with terminals in the hall and nearby classrooms, or, if the weather will permit, at the front door of the administration building.
-Very efficient amplifying systems may be pro-cured at a relatively low rental rate.
-We feel sure such accommodations would be greatly appreciated by a large number of people who will not be given seats in the auditorium.-Jack Elder.
+As a partial solution of this problem, we suggest that provision be made for installing a temporary amplifying system with terminals in the hall and nearby classrooms, or, if the weather will permit, at the front door of the administration weather will perint, at the front door of the administration building.
+Very efficient amplifying systems may be procured at a relatively low rental rate.
+We feel sure such accommodations would be greatly appreciated by a large number of people who will not be given seats in the auditorium. ium.-Jack Elder.